 Developed by Freshwater Society in 2013, the Master Water Stewards program is a volunteer program designed to equip citizens with the knowledge and skills needed to help improve water health at the grassroots level.

 Stewards are certified by participating in a broad training curriculum led by experts in the fields of hydrology, stormwater management and groundwater health, water policy, community-based social marketing, landscape assessment, and installation of clean water practices.
 At the end of the certification process, all Stewards must complete a capstone project that improves the health of local water while involving and education their community.
 Stewards then become a point of knowledge and influence in their communities.

 "I am interested in becoming a Master Water Steward because I care deeply for the environment, and want to be an active participant in improving local environmental issues."

 -Courtney, 2017 Master Water Steward Candidate

-Master Water Stewards are volunteering their time for watershed districts and environmental groups, participating in city and local government boards, influencing policy, and changing the health of our waters.
+Master Water Stewards are volunteering their time for watershed districts, cities, counties and environmental groups, participating in city and local government boards, influencing policy, and changing the health of our waters.

 Click here to learn more about the dramatic impact we've already made on the health of our waters.

 Steward candidates are sponsored by their local water management organization or municipality and attend classes with a cohort of other candidates in their region.
-The program is currently focused in the Twin Cities Metro area of Minnesota, with plans to expand statewide in the coming years.
 Click here to see a list of participating partner organizations.